Ephraim of Katounakia: Monastic life

 On September 14, 1933, Evangelos decided to become a monk and went to Katounakia at the southern tip of Mount Athos, also known as the "desert of Mount Athos".
 In Katounakia, he lived at the hermitage of Saint Ephrem the Syrian and was accompanied by his family acquaintances Ephraim and Nikephoros.
 Six months after his enlistment, he became a junior monk and received the name Longinus.
 In 1935, he was ordained a monk by his Elder Nikephoros and received the name Ephraim.
 The following year he was ordained a priest.

 Father Ephraim met the famous Elder Joseph the Hesychast (1898–1959) and became his spiritual follower after receiving permission from Elder Nikephoros.
 Elder Joseph, in turn, exerted a catalytic influence on the young monk's spirituality.

 In 1973, Hieromonk Nikephoros died.
 Ephraim formed a group of disciples after 1980, following Elder Joseph's instruction to have a group of disciples after the death of Nikephoros.

 His nickname on Mount Athos was "the Charismatic Submissive" (ο χαρισματούχος υποτακτικός) because of the obedience he showed to Elder Nikephoros, who was often very harsh.

 In 1996, Ephraim suffered a stroke and was immobilized.
 He died on 27 February 1998 (Julian calendar date: 14 February 1998) and was buried on the land of his cell, in a grave he had dug himself with his own hands.

 Canonization

 On 20 October 2019, at the Protaton Church in Karyes on Mt.
-Athos, Ecumenical Patriarch Bartholomew announced the beatification of four great 20th-century Athonite elders, including:
+Athos, Ecumenical Patriarch Bartholomew announced the canonization of four great 20th-century Athonite elders, including: